 Community Partners – The Foundation helped to create the Community Partner Program in which 650 community leaders serve as liaisons between local cops and neighborhood residents.

-In 2018, The Foundation is funding a public engagement campaign to inform and engage the public in neighborhood policing.
+The Foundation funded a public engagement campaign to inform and engage the public in neighborhood policing.
 The campaign is designed to drive viewers to www.buildtheblock.nyc where they can find out about local meetings with their neighborhood police officers.